Comparing Playwright and Cypress for WCAG Compliance Testing

 Validation: False-Positive/Negative Resolution & DOM Snapshots

 Scanner output must be verified against the actual accessibility tree.
 Deterministic validation prevents regression drift.
-It eliminates phantom violations caused by transient DOM states.

 Follow these steps to cross-reference scanner data: